TALK TO SALES

 • An explanation of benefits (EOB) statement

-Whatever form the proof of purchase takes, it’s only valid if it includes details about the type of service or product, the date of service or sale, and the product or service cost.
+For the IRS to consider the proof valid, it must include details about the type of service or product, the date of service or sale, and the product or service cost.

-Once the employee has submitted proof of the expense, you must either approve or decline the request depending on whether or not the expense is HRA-eligible and if they have provided documentation with the requirements listed above.
+Once the employee submits proof of their expense, you must approve or deny it.
+To approve the request, the expense must be HRA-eligible and have sufficient documentation to support it.

 Paying health reimbursements

-Whether you’re offering an HRA or a health stipend, you can reimburse your employees in any of the following ways:
+With an HRA, you can reimburse your employees in any of the following ways:

 • Payroll